THE HOUSE BY THE NUMBERS

 A LITTLE MORE ABOUT US

 In 2019 & Jan 2020 we had ALL HVAC Units Replaced – Two rooms have individual heating/cooling units.
-Rest of the house runs on (ALL NEW) 2 furnaces, 2 AC Units, 2 Water Heaters.
-All possible because of a generous donor.
+The rest of the house runs on (ALL NEW) 2 furnaces, 2 AC Units, 2 Water Heaters.
+Additionally, in 2024, we replaced the carpet on each staircase, repaved the parking area, repaired a significant basement leak, and installed new outdoor stairs and patio for guests.
+All of these improvements are made possible because of generous donors.